irajs/DASH-IF-IOP/90-Security.inc.md

 </xmp>
 </div>

-To request an authorization token, a DASH client SHALL make an HTTP GET request to the above URL, attaching to the request any contextual information that is allowed by active security policy (e.g. session cookies, device identifiers).
-This data will be used by the authorization service to identify the user and assess the rights of the user.
-DASH clients SHALL follow HTTP redirects signaled by the authorization service.

-Note: For DASH clients operating on a web browser platform, this may require the authorization service to exist on the same origin as the website hosting the DASH client, in order to make the session cookies available.

-If the HTTP response status code indicates a successful result and `Content-Type: text/plain`, the HTTP response body is the authorization token.
-If the HTTP response status code indicates a failure, examine the response to determine the cause of the failure and handle it appropriately (see [[#CPS-lr-model-errors]]).
-DASH clients SHOULD NOT treat every failed authorization token request as a fatal error - if multiple authorization tokens are used to authorize access to different content keys, it may be that some of them fail but others succeed, potentially still enabling a successful playback experience.
+If the HTTP response status code indicates a failure, a DASH client needs to examine the response to determine the cause of the failure and handle it appropriately (see [[#CPS-lr-model-errors]]).
+DASH clients SHOULD NOT treat every failed [=authorization token=] request as a fatal error - if multiple [=authorization tokens=] are used to authorize access to different content keys, it may be that some of them fail but others succeed, potentially still enabling a successful playback experience.
 The examination of whether playback can successfully proceed SHOULD be performed only once all license requests have been completed and the final set of available content keys is known.
 See also [[#CPS-unavailable-keys]].

+DASH clients SHALL follow HTTP redirects signaled by the authorization service.

 #### Issuing authorization tokens #### {#CPS-lr-model-authz-issuing}

 The mechanism of performing authorization checks is implementation-specific.
 Common approaches might be to identify the user from a session cookie, query the entitlements/purchases database to identify what rights are assigned to the user and then assemble a suitable authorization token, taking into account the license policy configuration that applies to the content keys being requested.

-The structure of the authorization tokens is largely unconstrained.
+The structure of the [=authorization tokens=] is unconstrained beyond the basic requirements defined in [[#CPS-lr-model-authz]].
 Authorization services need to issue tokens that match the expectations of license servers that will be using these tokens.
 If multiple different license server implementations are served by the same authorization service, the path or query string parameters in the authorization service URL allow the service to identify which output format to use.

 <div class="example">
 Example authorization token matching the requirements of a hypothetical license server.